-By September 2015, Iran's Ministry of Communications received a total of 51 MVNO applications, including one from Lycamobile.
-It further noted that all applicants that fulfil the minimum point requirement for the licence condition will be granted licences.
-The Ministry believes only a small number of the applicants will meet all requirements and successfully negotiate wholesale agreements with one of the country's mobile network operators.
-The licence conditions include:
+By September 2015, Iran's ICT Ministry received a total of 51 mobile virtual network operator (MVNO) applications, including one from Lycamobile.
+It further noted that all applicants who fulfilled the minimum point requirement for the licence condition would be granted licences.
+The Ministry believed only a small number of the applicants would meet all requirements and successfully negotiate wholesale agreements with one of the country's mobile network operators.
+The licence conditions included:

-- Must forecast net profit value of more than IRR100bn (USD3.34mn) - Must forecast annual turnover of more than IRR300bn for Iranian shareholders (USD10mn) - Must forecast achieving a subscriber base of more than 300,000 - Private investors must have at least a 20% stake in the MVNO - A Fixed Communication Licensee must have at least a 20% stake in the MVNO - Foreign shareholders must have at least three years' experience as a telecoms service provider, or twoand-a-half years as a mobile service provider - Must be registered in Iran with at least 51% local shareholders
+- Must forecast net profit value of more than IRR100bn (USD3.34mn) - Must forecast annual turnover of more than IRR300bn for Iranian shareholders (USD10mn) - Must forecast achieving a subscriber base of more than 300,000 - Private investors must have at least a 20% stake in the MVNO - A Fixed Communication Licensee must have at least a 20% stake in the MVNO

+- Foreign shareholders must have at least three years' experience as a telecoms service provider, or twoand-a-half years as a mobile service provider - Must be registered in Iran with at least 51% local shareholders

-Iran's MNOs are required to sign wholesale licence agreements with at least two MVNOs, which should bring the total number to 12.
+Iran's mobile network operators are required to sign wholesale licence agreements with at least two MVNOs, which should bring the total number to 12.